stpope/Siren9C/README.md

 Each of these components is described below in its own section of this document.

-If you can read a bit of Smalltalk and want a quick tour before proceeding, read the condensed "Standard Siren Demo" that's at the end of this outline.
+If you can read a bit of Smalltalk and want a quick tour before proceeding, read the condensed "Standard Siren Demo" that's at the end of the built-in Siren outline (http://FASTLabInc.com/Siren/Workbook).

 Where's More Documentation?